Danix002/collektive-examples-dev/README.md

 # Collektive Examples

-This repository contains the code for the examples of the [Collektive](https://github.com/Collektive/collektive) DSL.
+This repository contains the code for the examples of the [Collektive](https://github.com/Collektive/collektive) DSL and STDLIB.

 ## How to run the examples